16 Top-Rated Attractions & Things to Do in Coeur d'Alene, ID

 1. Lake Couer d'Alene

-Creating a beautiful backdrop for the city, Lake Coeur d'Alene is one of the largest natural bodies of water in Idaho.
-Campgrounds, hiking trails, and beaches line the shores of the 25-mile lake, and popular activities atop the water include jet skiing, fishing, kite surfing, and launching a watercraft at one of twelve public boat launches.
-Abutting the city, the north side of the lake is the most developed for tourists, with spots near the water like McEuen Park and The Coeur d'Alene Resort.
+Lake Coeur d'Alene is one of Idaho's best lakes and one of the largest natural lakes in the state.
+Campgrounds, hiking trails, and beaches line the shores of the 25-mile-long lake, and popular activities atop the water include jet skiing, fishing, kitesurfing, and launching watercraft at one of twelve public boat launches.

 2. McEuen Park

 McEuen Park is a centerpiece public space of the city and the perfect place for the entire family to spend the day.
 It's home to the city's largest playground and also features basketball courts, impressive pavilions, and a leash-free dog park.
 The abundant green space is also conducive to activities like tossing frisbees, picnicking, and laying out.